- Water Ionizer Reviews

 Bawell Water Ionizers

 Bawell is a water ionizer importer of a Chinese brand water ionizer.
 The Bawell company has posted "their" address on their site, but it turns out to be a cover-address going to the UPS store of Bocca Raton, Florida.
+Hiding one's location is not a sign of trustworthiness for a company.

 In my testing, the Bawell Fountain water ionizer was able to produce alkaline water but the ORP was poor.
 My full report and review of the Bawell ionizers can be read here.